LiScI-Lab/SOM.jl/docs/src/index.md

 ### Matplotlib issues

 Common installation problems arise from a known incompatibility between Matplotlib and Julia.
-Issue seems to be less common for Julia versions v0.7 or later.
+The issue seems to be less common for Julia versions v0.7 or later.
 However, if the error message contains a line comparable to:

 ```